faasm/experiment-base/README.md

 ## Quick Start

-To run the experiments, first clone this repository and install the
+To run the experiments for the first time, clone this repository and install the
 dependencies:
 ```bash
 # Clone repository and the necessary submodules